herve4m/quay-api-operator/docs/crds/Organization.md

 ### autoPruneMethod

+The `autoPruneMethod` parameter is deprecated and will be removed in future versions of the collection.
+Use the OrganizationPrune and the RepositoryPrune resources instead.
 Method to use for the auto-pruning tags policy.
 If `none`, then the resource ensures that no policy is in place.
 The tags are not pruned.
+If several policies are available, then the resource removes them all.
 If `tags`, then the policy keeps only the number of tags that you specify in `autoPruneValue`.
 If `date`, then the policy deletes the tags older than the time period that you specify in `autoPruneValue`. `autoPruneValue` is required when `autoPruneMethod` is `tags` or `date`.

 __Type__: string